How the Vote Was Won: Production and reception

 The play was performed throughout the United Kingdom between 1909 and 1914, often to crowded houses.
 It was one of the first major hits for the Actresses' Franchise League (AFL).
-The last production by the AFL took place on 24 October 1928 at a victory reception for the Eqaual Political Rights Campain committee.
+The last production by the AFL took place on 24 October 1928 at a victory reception for the Equal Political Rights Campaign committee.

 It was also a hit in the United States.
 In 1910, How the Vote Was Won was staged on Broadway at Maxine Elliott's Theatre and featured Beatrice Forbes-Robertson Hale and Fola La Follette.
 Hale organized the show and the larger event it was part of as a fundraiser for the Equality League of Self-Supporting Women.
 In 1911, the play was staged in Chicago to benefit the Illinois Equal Suffrage Association.
 In 1914, it played at the Columbia Theatre and featured Edith J. Goode.

 Critics generally enjoyed the play, finding it humorous.
 The Woman's Journal called it "extremely significant, and even prophetic."